-We don't talk about air barriers because we are too busy talking about vapour barriers.
+We don't talk about air barriers because we are too busy talking about vapor barriers.
 An air barrier is not something you walk into a building supply store and buy; it is a design concept, and arguably a commitment.
 Products that can act as air barriers are drywall, sheathing, insulation, house wrap, even the polyethylene we normally install as a vapour barrier can act as an effective air barrier, but only if you set out with that in mind and properly seal it.

 The difference between air barriers and vapor barriers © Ecohome

-What the above diagram attempts to illustrate, is how much moisture goes through a small hole, and how comparitively little would go through drywall if you didn't even install a vapour barrier.
+What the above diagram attempts to illustrate, is how much moisture goes through a small hole, and how comparitively little would go through drywall if you didn't even install a vapor barrier.
 This should indicate where our priorities should be in order to keep our walls dry.

 Air Leakage in homes can:

 - Increase heating and cooling costs

 - Cause moisture damage in walls

 - Allow pollutants and debris to collect in wall interiors

 - provide openings for insects and rodents to enter

 Carelessly installing your choice of air barrier products pretty much ensures that you won't have one, as there are few aspects to building enclosures that are less forgiving than the air barrier.